dhth/bmm/README.md

 The TUI lets you do the following:

-- Search bookmarks based on a query
+- Search bookmarks based on terms
 - List all tags
 - View bookmarks that hold a tag